 1. Preheat oven to 160°C/140°C fan/325°F/gas mark 3.
 Line a couple of baking trays with baking paper and put to one side.

 2. Combine the oats, seeds, nuts, coconut, cocoa and salt in a large bowl before heating the honey in a small saucepan, over a low heat until warm and runny

 3. Mix the the warm honey into the dry mixture with a wooden spoon.
 Spoon out evenly onto the baking trays and spread evenly and as thinly as you can.

-5. Remove from the oven and incorporate the apricots and raisons.
+5. Remove from the oven and evenly sprinkle over the apricots and raisins.
 Return to the oven for 5 mins before removing and turning.
 Continue to cook for a further 5 minutes.

 If you’ve had a go at making any of my recipes, I’d love to hear from you.
 Follow me now @corrieheale and tag your recipe pictures using #corriesrabbitfood.